4.70 from 10 votes

 Why you’ll love this recipe

-Tuna pasta salad is the perfect lunch or dinner meal.
+I think tuna pasta salad with mayo is the perfect lunch or dinner meal.
 You don’t have to warm it up before eating, so it’s the perfect portable lunch.

-This tuna pasta salad recipe is ideal for meal prep for one person.
+• Meal prep champion: This recipe for tuna pasta salad is ideal for meal prep for one person.
 Though, you can also double the recipe and have lunches (or dinners) ready for you and your partner for the week.
+For another easy meal-prep meal, check out my Baked Ravioli Casserole Recipe.

 Ingredients